flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 {{site.alert.note}}
-  For a list of dos and don'ts when writing an effective plugin, see [Writing a good plugin] on Medium.
+  For a list of dos and don'ts when writing an effective plugin, see [Writing a good plugin][] on Medium.
 {{site.alert.end}}

 ### Package types {#types}

 Packages can contain several kinds of content:

+*Dart packages*
-* *Dart packages*: General packages written in Dart, for example the [`path`] package.
-Some of these might contain Flutter specific functionality and thus have a dependency on the Flutter framework, restricting their use to Flutter only, for example the [`fluro`] package.
+: General packages written in Dart, for example the [`path`][] package.
+  Some of these might contain Flutter specific functionality and thus have a dependency on the Flutter framework, restricting their use to Flutter only, for example the [`fluro`][] package.

+*Plugin packages*
-* *Plugin packages*: A specialized Dart package which contains an API written in Dart code combined with a platform-specific implementation for Android (using Java or Kotlin), and/or for iOS (using ObjC or Swift).
-A concrete example is the [`battery`] plugin package.
+: A specialized Dart package that contains an API written in Dart code combined with a platform-specific implementation for Android (using Kotlin or Java), and/or for iOS (using Swift or ObjC).
+A concrete example is the [`battery`][] plugin package.

 ## Developing Dart packages {#dart}

 ### Step 1: Create the package

 To create a Dart package, use the `--template=package` flag with `flutter create`:

 ```terminal
 $ flutter create --template=package hello
 ```

 This creates a package project in the `hello/` folder with the following specialized content:

-* `lib/hello.dart`:
+**`lib/hello.dart`**
 : The Dart code for the package.

-* `test/hello_test.dart`:
+**`test/hello_test.dart`**
-: The [unit tests] for the package.
+: The [unit tests][] for the package.

 ### Step 2: Implement the package

 For pure Dart packages, simply add the functionality inside the main `lib/<package name>.dart` file, or in several files in the `lib` directory.

-To test the package, add [unit tests] in a `test` directory.
+To test the package, add [unit tests][] in a `test` directory.

-For additional details on how to organize the package contents, see the [Dart library package] documentation.
+For additional details on how to organize the package contents, see the [Dart library package][] documentation.

 ## Developing plugin packages {#plugin}

-*For information about the `flutter.plugin.platforms` key see: [Specifying a plugin's supported platforms](#plugin-platforms).*
+*For information about the `flutter.plugin.platforms` key, see [Specifying a plugin's supported platforms][].*

 If you want to develop a package that calls into platform-specific APIs, you need to develop a plugin package.
-A plugin package is a specialized version of a Dart package, that in addition to the content described above also contains platform-specific implementations written for Android (Java or Kotlin code), for iOS (Objective-C or Swift code), or for both.
-The API is connected to the platform-specific implementation(s) using [platform channels].
+A plugin package is a specialized version of a
+Dart package that, in addition to the content described above, also contains platform-specific implementations written for Android (Kotlin or Java code), iOS (Swift or Objective-C), web, macos, or any subset thereof.
+The API is connected to the platform-specific implementation(s) using [platform channels][].

 ### Step 1: Create the package

 To create a plugin package, use the `--template=plugin` flag with `flutter create`.

 Use the `--org` option to specify your organization, using reverse domain name notation.
-This value is used in various package and bundle identifiers in the generated Android and iOS code.
+This value is used in various package and bundle identifiers in the generated plugin code.

 ```terminal
 $ flutter create --org com.example --template=plugin hello
 ```

 This creates a plugin project in the `hello/` folder with the following specialized content:

-* `lib/hello.dart`:
+**`lib/hello.dart`**
-   - The Dart API for the plugin.
+: The Dart API for the plugin.

-* <code>android/src/main/java/com/example/&#8203;hello/HelloPlugin.kt</code>:
+**<code>android/src/main/java/com/example/&#8203;hello/HelloPlugin.kt</code>**
-   - The Android platform specific implementation of the plugin API.
+: The Android platform specific implementation of the plugin API.

-* `ios/Classes/HelloPlugin.m`:
+**`ios/Classes/HelloPlugin.m`**
-   - The iOS platform specific implementation of the plugin API.
+: The iOS platform specific implementation of the plugin API.

-* `example/`:
+**`example/`**
-   - A Flutter app that depends on the plugin, and illustrates how to use it.
+: A Flutter app that depends on the plugin, and illustrates how to use it.

 By default, the plugin project uses Swift for iOS code and Kotlin for Android code.
 If you prefer Objective-C or Java, you can specify the iOS language using `-i` and/or the Android language using `-a`.
 For example:

 ```terminal
 $ flutter create --template=plugin -i objc -a java hello